VuGal/SWAW_Project/README.md

 # SWAW_Project
 Weather station project for SWAW course.

-Android directory - contains the source code of the Android app which fetches the weather info from the server
+Android directory - contains the source code of the Android app which fetches the weather info from the server (along with prediction data)

+Azure directory - contains the scripts related to weather prediction and database operations

 Nucleo directory - contains the STM32 Nucleo source code (based on STM32CubeIDE) which is responsible for the communication with sensors and CAN communication with Raspberry Pi